fluxcd/notification-controller/docs/spec/v1beta2/alerts.md

 #### Disable cross-namespace selectors

-**Note:** On multi-tenant clusters, platform admins can disable cross-namespace references with the `--no-cross-namespace-refs=true` flag.
+**Note:** On multi-tenant clusters, platform admins can disable cross-namespace references by starting the controller with the `--no-cross-namespace-refs=true` flag.
 When this flag is set, alerts can only refer to event sources in the same namespace as the alert object, preventing tenants from subscribing to another tenant's events.

 ### Event severity